-There are many myths about how pawn shops determine the value of your items.
+There are many myths about how a pawn shop determines the value of your items.
 Contrary to what some people believe, pawn shops are not in the business of exploiting their customers.
 Like any other business, they want their customers to have a positive experience and visit them again.

 So, how do pawn shops determine value?